kamiloses/FriendHub-Depr/README.md

-⚠️ This is my old Angular project, where the CSS and TypeScript files were not originally written as I intended.
-Currently, I am developing new frontend code for the FriendHub backend.
-Here is the link to my latest version. [https://github.com/kamiloses/FriendHub-Frontend](https://github.com/kamiloses/FriendHub-Frontend)⚠️
+<h2>⚠️ This is an older Angular project.
+The frontend wasn’t fully polished, as it was mainly meant to demonstrate the backend.
+I’m now building a proper frontend for FriendHub (expected release: end of 2025): https://github.com/kamiloses/FriendHub-Frontend
+ ⚠️</h2>

 <br><br><h2>Registration-Process</h2>